2024

 • Gather your team in a small room and make one team member the zombie.

-• There are, in general, 3 to 5 boundaries – each boundary is crossed by the zombie after 5 minutes.
+• There are generally 3 to 5 boundaries – the zombie crosses each boundary after 5 minutes.

 • The rest of the team has to solve 5 or more puzzles and riddles together before the zombie reaches them.